hcpctl

 Subcommands:

-get— Get resources (organizations, projects, workspaces)delete— Delete resourcespurge— Purge resources (destructive operations with mandatory confirmation)logs— View logs for a run (plan or apply)watch— Watch resources for changesinvite— Invite a user to an organizationupdate— Update hcpctl to the latest version
+get— Get resources (organizations, projects, workspaces)delete— Delete resourcespurge— Purge resources (destructive operations with mandatory confirmation)download— Download resources (configuration files, etc.)logs— View logs for a run (plan or apply)watch— Watch resources for changesinvite— Invite a user to an organizationset— Set resource properties (assign workspace to project, etc.)config— Manage connection contexts for multiple TFE/HCP instancesupdate— Update hcpctl to the latest version

 Options: